 - AWS Cloud Computing jobs

 - Google Cloud Platform jobs

-The cloud engineer job outlook is especially bright for those with expertise in Software as a Service (SaaS), Infrastructure as a Service (IaaS), and Platform as a Service (PaaS) - the three fastest growing cloud segments over the next 5 years according to technology research firm Gartner.
-Other cloud engineering skills areas seeing faster than average growth include cloud security, hybrid cloud, and DevOps engineering.
+The cloud engineer job outlook is especially bright for those with expertise in Software as a Service (SaaS), Infrastructure as a Service (IaaS), and Platform as a Service (PaaS) - the three fastest-growing cloud segments over the next 5 years according to technology research firm Gartner.
+Other cloud engineering skills areas seeing faster-than-average growth include cloud security, hybrid cloud, and DevOps engineering.
 Cloud architects and developers with skills and certifications in IT project management are also in high demand.

 It’s worth mentioning here that cloud computing isn't all upside for the American IT workforce.
 Because it means migrating certain IT resources that would traditionally be managed inside of the company to the cloud, there will be reduced hiring for certain in-house computing roles.
-Tech jobs that will be adversely affected by the proliferation of cloud computing include help desk technician, systems administrator and DBAs, although some (but far from all) of these workers will now be able to find work at cloud solution providers.
+Tech jobs that will be adversely affected by the proliferation of cloud computing include help desk technicians, systems administrators, and DBAs, although some (but far from all) of these workers will now be able to find work at cloud solution providers.